MaineKuehn/usim/docs/source/topics/debug.rst

 At the same time, μSim strives to provide best performance for correct simulations.
-Once you have verified your simulation, you can elide all consistency assertions with zero cost.
+Once you have verified your simulation, you can omit all consistency assertions with zero cost.

 :note: μSim runs in assertion mode by default.